RubensZimbres/Enterprise-Grade-Infra-for-AI-Agents/README.md

 | `BACKEND_URL` | The internal URL of the backend (e.g. `http://localhost:8080`).
 Used by the server-side proxy. |
 | `NEXT_PUBLIC_BACKEND_URL` | Optional: Used only for legacy direct-call testing. |

-> **Note on Authentication:** The frontend currently sends a `Bearer MOCK_TOKEN_CHANGE_ME` header.
+> **Note on Authentication:** The frontend sends a `Bearer MOCK_TOKEN_CHANGE_ME` header.
 To test locally with the backend, ensure your environment is configured to either ignore this token or use a valid Google ID Token.

 ### 2. Running the Backend Locally